open-watcom/open-watcom-v2/README.md

 Open Watcom allows you to place the source tree almost anywhere (although we recommend avoiding paths containing spaces).
-The root of the source tree should be specified by the `OWROOT` environment variable in `setvars` (as described on `Wiki` https://github.com/open-watcom/open-watcom-v2/wiki/Build).
-All relative paths in this document are taken relative to that location.
+The root of the source tree should be specified by the `OWROOT` environment variable in `setvars` (as described in [Build](https://github.com/open-watcom/open-watcom-v2/wiki/Build) document).
+All relative paths in this document are taken relative to `OWROOT` location.
 Also this document uses the backslash character as a path separator as is normal for DOS, Windows, and OS/2.
 Of course on Linux systems a slash character should be used instead.